-If the logical operation is “read”, the LWM2M Client MUST retrieve all the Resources except the Resource(s) which doesn’t support “read” operation and sends the retrieved Resource(s) information to the LWM2M Server.
-If the logical operation is “execute”, the LWM2M Client MUST not perform the logical operation.
+For the “Read” logical operation, the LWM2M Client MUST retrieve all the Resources except the Resource(s) which doesn’t support the “Read” logical operation and sends the retrieved Resource(s) information to the LWM2M Server.

+For the “Execute” logical operation, the LWM2M Client MUST not perform the logical operation.

+For the “Create” logical operation, the LWM2M Client MUST the LWM2M Client MUST perform the logical operation on the Object Instance only if all the Resources conveyed in the logical operation are allowed to perform the “Write” logical operation and all the mandatory Resources are specified.
+If any Resource does not support the “Write” logical operation, the LWM2M Client MUST inform the LWM2M Server of the Resources which don’t support the logical operation by sending “Operation is not supported” error code for the affected Resources.
+If all the mandatory Resources are not specified, the LWM2M Client MUST send an “Bad Request” error code to the LWM2M Server.

+For the “Delete” logical operation, the LWM2M Client MUST perform the logical operation.

-8.2.3.3 Observe/Notify Operation Consideration
+Observe/Notify Operation Consideration

-If the LWM2M Server sends an Observe operation on an Object Instance or a Resource, the Client MUST check whether the LWM2M Server is authorized to read operation on the Object Instance or the Resource according to 8.2.3.1.
-If the LWM2M Server is not authorized, the Client MUST reject the Observe operation and send error response.
+If the LWM2M Server sends an “Observe” logical operation on an Object Instance or a Resource, the LWM2M Client MUST check whether the LWM2M Server is authorized for the “Read” logical operation.
+If the LWM2M Server is not authorized to perform the “Read” logical operation, the LWM2M Client MUST reject the “Observe” logical operation and send error response as defined in the respective sections.

-If the Client needs to send a Notify operation containing an Object Instance or a Resource to the Server, the Client MUST check whether the Server is authorized to read operation on the Object Instance or the Resource according to 8.2.3.1.
-If the LWM2M Server is not authorized, the Client MUST NOT send the Notify operation and MUST perfom Cancel Observation operation.
+If the LWM2M Client needs to send a “Notify” logical operation containing an Object Instance or a Resource to the Server, the LWM2M Client MUST check whether the LWM2M Server is authorized for the “Read” logical operation.
+If the LWM2M Server is not authorized, the Client MUST NOT send the “Notify” logical operation and MUST perfom the “Cancel Observation” logical operation.

 Transport Layer Binding and Encoding